l1zhuo/cse15l-lab-reports/lab_report_3/labReport3.md

 ```

-`grep -c` option moderates the output so it only prints the number of lines that contain the specific pattern in a given file.
-It prints similarily to the `wc` command, but allows count lines on a specific pattern.
-In example 1, the command counts all lines in each of the file that contain `"conclusion"`.
-In the second example, the command counts lines in the file `"pmed.0020242.txt"` that contain the pattern `"number"`.
+In example 2, the command counts number of lines that contain `"number"` in the file `"pmed.0020242.txt"`.
 This is useful because we don't have to go through saving the file from `grep` and use `wc` to count number of lines, instead we can quickly do it with `-c` option.
+This is also useful because this is another way for us to see if a string is contained in a file, and I'd say this way is cleaner than just do a normal `grep`.

 ---